37HAN/hybrid2.github.io/index.md

 ---
-title: Home
+title: Hybrid
 ---

-# Your Lab Slogan
+# Just Code It

 [Lab Website Template](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/), with automatic citations, GitHub tag imports, pre-built components, and more.
 Spend less time reinventing the wheel, and more time running your lab.